Screenshot 2025 10 19 at 10.09.05 pm

 Greek, Apollonius, Boxer at Rest, c.
 100 BCE, Hellenistic, bronze, 4 feet 7 1/10 inches tall, Museo Nazionale Romano, Rome

 The Seated Boxer depicts a defeated athlete.
-The material allowed for extreme detail.
-The boxer wears a weary expression, has bloody wounds, scars, and cauliflower ears.
-The figure is not idealized: his head is down, his posture is collapsing, and he appears exhausted.
-This signifies a period in Greek art that explores humility and humanity.
+The bronze medium allowed for extreme detail.
+The boxer wears a weary expression and shows bloody wounds, scars, and cauliflower ears.
+Unlike idealized figures, his head is bowed, his posture is collapsing, and he appears exhausted.
+This sculpture signifies a period in Greek art that explores humility and humanity.

 Ancient Greek, Apollonius, Boxer at Rest, c.
-100 BCE, Palazzo Massimo, Museo Nazionale Romano, Rome, https://www.metmuseum.org/perspectives/the-boxer
+100 BCE, Museo Nazionale Romano, Rome, https://www.metmuseum.org/perspectives/the-boxer